HasinduLanka/FreshLinux/readme.md

     * **Powersave mode** - Saves power by limiting power hungry features
     * **Ultra Powersave mode** - Maximize battery time by limiting performance.
 CPU will run at 400 MHz. *This makes my laptop run zoom/vlc for 12 hours*
     These settings are also accesible as scripts in home folder
+* Workspaces are isolated (Taskbar will shown only apps in the current workspace)
+* GRUB boot menu background image will be changed
+* Your lap wont sleep or turn off display when you are away
+* Power button will put computer into sleep.
+Closing the laptop lid will do nothing

-* Touchpad gestures
+### Touchpad gestures
     * Three finger tap - Middle click
     * Three finger pinch - Zoom in/out
     * Three finger swipe up/down - Change Workspace up/down
+    * Three finger swipe left/right - Change Active window (alt+Tab and alt+shift_Tab)
     * Four finger swipe up - Desktop window overview
     * Four finger swipe down - Close window (alt+F4)
-* Workspaces are isolated (Taskbar will shown only apps in the current workspace)
-* GRUB boot menu background image will be changed
-* Your lap wont sleep or turn off display when you are away
-* Power button will put computer into sleep.
-Closing laptop lid will do nothing

 ## Things to do